sakthivijay7/Titanic---Machine-Learning-from-Disaster-Kaggle-competition-/README.md

 Get dummies to encoding the categorical values.

 Model:
-Traning a model with LogisticRegression,DecisionTreeRegressor,RandomForestRegressor.
+Training a model with LogisticRegression,DecisionTreeRegressor,RandomForestRegressor.

 Submission:
 submitted the DataFrame of test data :PassengerId  and predicted: "Survived" to csv format.